-Craig Minor is a designer, former educator and Principal of Minor Design.
-He received an MFA from Cranbrook Academy of Art, Bloomfield Hills, Michigan and has studied in Switzerland.
-His accomplishments include design programs for Asia Society Texas Center, Rice University, Vinson & Elkins, The Museum of Fine Arts, Houston; Houston Parks Board and ESPN.
+Craig Minor is a designer, former educator and the founder and principal of Minor Design.
+He received an MFA from Cranbrook Academy of Art, Bloomfield Hills, Michigan.
+His accomplishments include design programs for Asia Society Texas Center, Rice University, Vinson & Elkins, The Museum of Fine Arts, Houston, Houston Parks Board and The University of Houston.
 Publications have been designed for architect Daniel Libeskind and exhibition catalogs for numerous artists including, Robert Rauschenberg and Ansel Adams.
 Craig served as Area Chairman of the Graphic Communications Program at the University of Houston from 1984 to 2000.
-His work has been recognized by a number of organizations including the AIGA and the AIA Houston and appears in numerous books and publications.
-Craig is the past president of the Texas Chapter of the AIGA, served on the board of directors of JA Houston and has recently been named an honorary member of the AIA Houston.
-Currently Craig serves on the board of directors of the Rice Design Alliance.
+His work has been recognized by a number of design and architecture organizations and work appears in numerous books and publications.
+Craig is the past president of the Texas Chapter of the AIGA, served on the board of directors of the Rice Design Alliance and has been named an honorary member of the AIA Houston.